MicrosoftDocs/cpp-docs/docs/ide/include-cleanup-config.md

 **Refactoring only**

-The cleanup tool offers actions it can take through the quick action menu when you hover the mouse pointer over an `#include`, or place the cursor on the `#include` line and press Ctrl+period:
+Include cleanup offers actions it can take through the quick action menu when you hover the mouse pointer over an `#include`, or place the cursor on the `#include` line and press Ctrl+period:

 :::image type="complex" source="media/include-cleanup-refactor-lightbulb.png" alt-text="A screenshot of the quick action to remove an unused header":::
 When hovering the cursor over # include iostream, a light bulb appears with the text that # include iostream isn't used in this file."